cdunham1989/CV/README.md

 ## Skills

-#### This Skill
+#### Skill 1 (repeat for more)

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- Motivated & Self Organised
+- Effective Project Management
-- Experience
+- Team Orientated.
-- Achievements
+- Creativity
-- Evidence
+- Inquisitive

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

 #### Makers Academy (Sep '17 - Dec '17)

-A 16-week intensive coding bootcamp
+A 16-week intensive coding bootcamp focusing on Pair programming and Test Driven Development.

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]
+- Full stack web development

-- OOP, TDD, MVC, DDD
+- OOD, BDD, OOP, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine